Joseph Warren: Lexington and Concord

 As Boston's conflict with the royal government came to a head in 1773–1775, Warren was appointed to the Boston Committee of Correspondence.
 He twice delivered orations in commemoration of the Massacre, the second time in March 1775 while the town was occupied by army troops.
 Warren drafted the Suffolk Resolves, which were endorsed by the Continental Congress, to advocate resistance to Parliament's Coercive Acts, which were otherwise known as the Intolerable Acts.
 He was appointed President of the Massachusetts Provincial Congress, the highest position in the revolutionary government.

-In mid-April 1775, Warren and Dr. Benjamin Church were the two top members of the Committee of Correspondence left in Boston.
+In mid-April 1775, Warren and Benjamin Church were the two top members of the Committee of Correspondence left in Boston.
 On the afternoon of April 18, the British troops in the town mobilized for a long-planned raid on the nearby town of Concord, and already before nightfall word of mouth had spread knowledge of the mobilization widely within Boston.
 It had been known to rebel leadership for weeks that General Gage in Boston had plans to destroy munitions stored in Concord by the colonials, and it was also known that they would be taking a route through Lexington.

-Some unsupported stories argue that Warren received additional information from a highly placed informant (usually claiming it was from Margaret Kemble Gage, the wife of General Thomas Gage) that the troops had orders to arrest Samuel Adams and John Hancock.
+Unsupported stories argue that Warren received additional information from a highly placed informant (usually claiming it was from Margaret Kemble Gage, the wife of General Thomas Gage), that the troops had orders to arrest Samuel Adams and John Hancock.
 However, there is little evidence of this as the troops apparently had no such orders.
+There is growing consensus in new scholarship that Mrs. Gage did not conspire against the British and that Warren needed no informant to deduce that the British were mobilizing.

 Regardless, Warren learned there was some British expedition likely to begin that night, and so sent William Dawes and Paul Revere on their famous "midnight rides" to warn Hancock and Adams in Lexington.
-(There is growing consensus in new scholarship that Mrs. Gage never did conspire against the British and that Warren needed no informant to deduce that the British were mobilizing.)

 Warren slipped out of Boston early on April 19, and during that day's Battle of Lexington and Concord, he coordinated and led militia into the fight alongside William Heath as the British Army returned to Boston.
 When the enemy were returning from Concord, he was among the foremost in hanging upon their rear and assailing their flanks.
 During this fighting Warren was nearly killed, a musket ball striking part of his wig.
 When his mother saw him after the battle and heard of his escape, she entreated him with tears again not to risk life so precious.
 "Wherever danger is, dear mother," he answered, "there will your son be.
 Now is no time for one of America's children to shrink from the most hazardous duty; I will either set my country free, or shed my last drop of blood to make her so."
 He then turned to recruiting and organizing soldiers for the Siege of Boston, promulgating the Patriots' version of events, and negotiating with Gen. Gage in his role as head of the Provincial Congress.